 The unions fully backed Rajapakse’s demand for a reopening of the economy, amid the ongoing pandemic, thus placing workers and their families in harm’s way.
 The teachers’ unions, likewise, have supported the reopening of schools in unsafe conditions.

 On May 27 and June 2, President Rajapakse imposed the essential public services act, which bans any strike action and protests by workers in 12 public sector entities.
 While the government continues to renew this repressive measure every two weeks, it has not been opposed by a single union, including the teachers’ unions.

 The Janatha Vimukthi Peramuna, Samagi Jana Balavegaya, the Tamil National Alliance and pseudo-left groups, such as the Frontline Socialist Party, have supported this anti-democratic attack.
 The Socialist Equality Party is the only organisation to oppose it and call on workers to prepare for struggle to defeat it.

-The struggle against Colombo’s attacks, and the defence of living and social rights, requires a political struggle against the government and the entire capitalist system.
+The struggle against Colombo’s attacks, and the defence of living and social rights, require a political struggle against the government and the entire capitalist system.
 The unions are utterly hostile to such a fight.